SemanticLab/semanticlab.github.io/projects.md

 [The Drawings of the Florentine Painters](http://florentinedrawings.itatti.harvard.edu/) is an online resource that allows users to search through all three editions of art historian Bernard Berensen's seminal work of the same name.
 This project is supported by a 2015  [Digital Resources Grant](http://itatti.harvard.edu/news/kress-foundation-gives-major-grant-%E2%80%9Cflorentine-renaissance-drawings%E2%80%9D-digital-project) awarded by the [Samuel H. Kress Foundation](http://www.kressfoundation.org/) to [Villa I Tatti, The Harvard University Center for Italian Renaissance Studies](http://itatti.harvard.edu/).

-Principle investigators: Lukas Klic and Jonathan Nelson of Villa I Tatti.<br/>
+Principle Investigators: Lukas Klic and Jonathan Nelson of Villa I Tatti.<br/>
 Design, Methodology, Technical Advising, Project Management: Matt Miller, Cristina Pattuelli, and Alexandra Provo.<br/>
 [Full List of Contributors](http://florentinedrawings.itatti.harvard.edu/pages/credits).<br/>
 [2017 ARLIS/NA Review of "The Drawings of the Florentine Painters"](https://www.arlisna.org/publications/multimedia-technology-reviews/1229-the-drawings-of-the-florentine-painters)